 I recently wrote a post on how the web needs to provide a couple of things to enable the next generation of web apps and this property (it was called

 will-animate at that point) was one of them.

 I'm super excited to see that this is landing in Firefox Nightly, and of course I've starred the Chromium bug for it (you might want to, too).
 If you want more detail on

 There's been a bit of chatter on Twitter.
 What caught my eye was Lea Verou saying that this is something that the browser should handle automatically.

-Let me say up-front that I’m entirely sympathetic to this view, and historically browser vendors have handled everything automatically very well.
-But here’s why I don’t think this is adequate today:
+Let me say up-front that I'm entirely sympathetic to this view, and historically browser vendors have handled everything automatically very well.
+But here's why I don't think this scales well:

 - Setting up graphics to render pages is not free.
 We get to author our stuff in CSS, and the browser has to do all the heavy lifting to accurately present the page to a user.
 Creating all the structures, handling painting and compositing (all the while ensuring everything remains correct) is not free.
 In fact it's computationally expensive and an engineering task, for sure, but it's a constraint of operating with graphics that is not unique to the web.
 We can either do that work on demand and hamstring runtime performance, or we can do it ahead of time and hopefully give our users the best possible experience.